-- Click [Import Images from Camera], and then click [Import Untransferred Images]. - Images are now saved to the Pictures folder on the computer, in separate folders named by date. - After images are saved, close CameraWindow, press the [] button to turn the camera off, and unplug the cable. - For instructions on viewing images on a computer, refer to "Software Instruction Manual" (\$\subseteq\$89\$).
+- Click [Import Images from Camera], and then click [Import Untransferred Images]. - Images are now saved to the Pictures folder on the computer, in separate folders named by date. - After images are saved, close CameraWindow, press the [] button to turn the camera off, and unplug the cable. - When viewing imported images on a computer, always use software that supports the images shot on the camera (software normally installed on the computer or general-use software).

-- Windows 7: If the screen in step 2 is not displayed, click the ison in the taskbar. - Mac OS: If CameraWindow is not displayed after step 2, click the [CameraWindow] icon in the Dock. - Although you can save images to a computer simply by connecting your camera to the computer without using the software, the following limitations apply. - It may take a few minutes after you connect the camera to the computer until camera images are accessible. - Images shot in vertical orientation may be saved in horizontal orientation. - Image protection settings may be cleared from images saved to a computer. - Some problems may occur when saving images or image information, depending on the operating system version, the software in use, or image file sizes. - Some functions provided by the software may not be available, such as movie editing.
+- Windows 7: If the screen in step 2 is not displayed, click the [iii] icon in the taskbar. - Mac OS: If CameraWindow is not displayed after step 2, click the [CameraWindow] icon in the Dock. - Although you can save images to a computer simply by connecting your camera to the computer without using the software, the following limitations apply. - It may take a few minutes after you connect the camera to the computer until camera images are accessible. - Images shot in vertical orientation may be saved in horizontal orientation. - Image protection settings may be cleared from images saved to a computer. - Some problems may occur when saving images or image information, depending on the operating system version, the software in use, or image file sizes.